Associate in Science Degree

 A prior criminal record or a history of behavior that presents a direct risk to the safety, well-being, or health of students, faculty, or staff in PK-12 settings may make placement for mandatory classroom observations unfeasible, thereby hindering the successful completion of the program.

-(a) Language requirement consists of a two-course sequence in the same foreign language.
-American Sign Language counts as a foreign language in education programs within the SUNY system.
+(a) Language requirement consists of a two-course sequence in the same world language.
+American Sign Language counts as a world language in education programs within the SUNY system.
 Regents level 4 foreign language in high school (or level 3 with a score of 90 or better) allows students to take one semester of that language at a level of 191(Review) or higher to satisfy this requirement.
 In the case where students are exempt from the language requirement, the language credits must be replaced with courses approved by an advisor.
 Those attending Utica University must select ED206 Child Development as their replacement course.

 (b) Natural Science electives include BI105, BI141, BI142, BI216, BI217, CH101, CH131, CH141, CH142, CH247, CH248, GL101, GL102, PH131, PH141, PH142, PH151, PH152.